 - Legal Aid Commission of WA

-Legal Aid Commissions in the relevant state or territory assess applications and determine whether they raise complex or novel legal issues and are eligible for funding for legal services.
+Legal Aid Commissions in the relevant state or territory assess applications and determine whether there would be wider community benefit and/or disadvantage that would substantially benefit from legal representation and are eligible for funding for legal services.
 The following documents are needed to apply for funding for legal services:

 - Guidelines for the Assessment of Applications for NDIS Appeals Legal Services funding